Butler carries Bulls past Nets

 “I love the way Jimmy’s playing,” Rose said.
 “I want him to shoot more but I guess he knows what he’s doing.
 He has a good pace with how he’s playing.
 He’s coming down with the ball in his hands.
 He’s making decisions and making plays.
 He looks great doing it.
 He just needs to get more comfortable with it.”

-The Nets hung around and were within 100-94 with 3:41 left following two free throws by Lopez before the Bulls closed it out with a 15-6 run.
+Even those baskets did not seal matters.
+The Nets still hung around and were within 100-94 with 3:41 left following two free throws by Lopez but the Bulls closed it out with a 15-6 run.

-Rose hit a floater with 3:16 left when he barely beat the shot clock and Mirotic hit an open three-pointer off a feed by Butler about a minute later.
+During the decisive run, Rose hit a floater with 3:16 left when he barely beat the shot clock and Mirotic hit an open 3-pointer off a feed by Butler about a minute later.
+The Bulls sealed on a turnaround fadeaway by Gasol and another 3-pointer by Butler for a 110-98 edge with 1:40 left.

 “We kept pushing, we made a few runs to get back into the game,” Brooklyn forward Thaddeus Young said.
 “It wasn’t enough.”